 Fleur’s smile didn’t waver.
 ‘I was curious about my competition.
 However, as far as I know, neither of them have done anything more than decipher the clue.
-I would assume Viktor Krum at least has a plan, though, since he’s started spending a lot of time in Hogwarts’ library.’
+I would assume Viktor Krum at least has a plan, though, since he has started spending a lot of time in Hogwarts’ library.’

 ‘You don’t seem very worried about them.’

-‘Cedric Diggory is an exceptional student and clearly a talented wizard, but he’s overestimated himself by entering this tournament.
+‘Cedric Diggory is an exceptional student and clearly a talented wizard, but he has overestimated himself by entering this tournament.
 He simply lacks the same will to win that we have.
-Viktor Krum knows what it means to win, but isn’t one for planning.
+Viktor Krum knows what it means to win, but is not one for planning.
 Igor Karkoroff can only compensate for that so much.’

 ‘Young, but prodigious and powerful, with a will strong enough to win it, and capable of cunning.’
 She patted him on the shoulder.
-‘You’ll make a very good runner-up, Harry.’
+‘You will make a very good runner-up, Harry.’